tjworks/tapdata-docs-en/docs/pipeline-tutorial/excel-to-mysql.md

 ## Result Verification

-According to the task settings, Tapdata Cloud will automatically complete the migration of Excel data.
+According to the task settings, Tapdata will automatically complete the migration of Excel data.
 Let's log into the target database to view the synchronized data.

 ```sql
 -- Check the number of data entries